Tycho

 Summary: Swapped 10.000000 USDC → 0.006293 WETH at a price of 0.000629 WETH per USDC

 After a successful execution, the program will exit.
-If the transaction fails, the program will continue streaming new blocks.
+If the transaction fails, the program continues to stream new blocks.

-1. Skip this swap: Ignores this swap and the program resumes listening for blocks.
+1. Skip this swap: Ignores this swap.
+Then the program resumes listening for blocks.

 Market conditions can change rapidly.
-Delays in making your decision might lead to transaction reverts, especially if you've set parameters like minimum amount out or slippage.
+Delays in your decision-making can lead to transaction reverts, especially if you've set parameters like minimum amount out or slippage.
 Always ensure you're comfortable with the potential risks before executing swaps.

 Recap